GuildOfWeavers/AirScript/AirAssembly.md

 ```

 #### Embedded registers
 Embedded register declarations contains the data needed to generate a register trace without any additional inputs.
-The declaration expression has the following form:
+Embedded register declaration expression has the following form:
 ```
 (<type> <values>)
 ```
 where:
 * `type` is the type of the embedded register.
 Currently, the only available type is `cycle` which will generate a trace with a cyclic pattern of values.
-* `values` is the list of scalars which is to form the basis of the register trace.
+* `values` is the list of scalars which form the basis of the register trace.
 The list must contain at least one value, and the length of the list must be a power of 2.

-For example, the following code block declares two embedded cyclic registers registers:
+For example, the following code block declares two embedded cyclic registers:
 ```
 (cycle 1 2 3 4)
 (cycle 1 1 0 0 0 0 1 1)